YarnSpinnerTool/Docs-1.0/docs/unity/examples.md

 **These samples were built as examples to teach and demo specific functionality and best practices, and they aren't complete enough to function as full project templates for entire games.** Again, we want to stress that Yarn Spinner isn't a complete game-making toolkit!
 It's just a lightweight framework for handling game dialogue.
 You still have to build the rest of your game.

-(TODO: space GIF)
+{{< img "v2.0.0/SpaceSample.gif" "3D speech bubble example" >}}

-`Space` is a basic 2D sidescroller that demos a basic player controller and NPC interaction, and how to manage multiple Yarn scripts across multiple characters.
+`Space` is a basic 2D sidescroller that implements a basic player controller with keyboard input, NPC interaction, voice over.
+It also demos how to manage multiple Yarn scripts across multiple characters and have them interact.

-(TODO: voice over gif)

-`Voice Over` demos the built-in voice over and localization system, with support for FMOD audio tables.

-(TODO: 3D gif)
+{{< img "v2.0.0/YarnSpinner3dExample.gif" "3D speech bubble example" >}}

 `3D` shows how to dynamically position speech bubbles above characters in the game world, much like in the top-down 3D game A Short Hike.
 It probably works in 2D with minimal changes, with results similar to Night In The Woods.

-(TODO: phone chat GIF)
+{{< img "v2.0.0/PhoneChatExample.gif" "phone chat app example" >}}

-`PhoneChat` uses a helper script to clone new message bubbles, which mimics a text message styled phone app.
-It also uses Yarn Commands to set the current speaker, an alternate way to define who is talking.
+`PhoneChat` uses a second script to clone new message bubbles, which mimics a text message styled phone app.
+It also uses Yarn Commands to set the current speaker, an alternate way to define who's talking.

-(TODO: visual novel GIF)
+{{< img "v2.0.0/VisualNovelSample.gif" "visual novel sample" >}}

 `VisualNovel` features extensive use of Yarn Commands to implement a surprisingly versatile Ren'py inspired framework for making visual novels.
 Even if you're not making a visual novel, you might learn something from the implementation.
 Its custom commands are documented on this page below.

 ## Visual Novel documentation ##

 Importing character sprites: for reference, the sample character sprites are about 600 x 1200 pixels.
-Because they are instantiated automatically, the default sprite settings matter a lot.
+Because sprites are instantiated automatically, the default sprite import settings matter a lot.
 Some suggested importer settings:

 - Texture Type: Sprite
 - Pixels Per Unit: 165 (try different numbers until the size feels right)
 - Pivot: Bottom

+---

 ### `<<Scene (spriteName)>>`
 set background image to (spriteName)